What is a conversion optimization plan?

 While we are on the topic of KPIs, the one thing you should always avoid is chasing vanity metrics.
 These are performance indicators that look meaningful on the surface, but are actually irrelevant to your bottom line.
 An example would be social media likes and upvotes.
 While having more likes is certainly not detrimental to your online operation, this metric means very little in the context of CRO.
 A like is not a conversion, and as such it offers very little real benefits.

 It is important to have a systematic framework to follow for CRO.
 This improves your chances of success by ensuring consistency and encourages an evidence based approach to optimization.
 Conversion Uplift use an 8 step approach to CRO which begins with setting up analytics to measure your performance.
 If you are unable to measure something it’s difficult to know whether you are improving or not.

-Before moving onto more sophisticated stages of optimization it is essential to ensure your site is working well and is not full of bugs or takes too long to load.
+Before moving onto different stages of optimization.
+It is essential to ensure your site is working well and is not full of bugs or takes too long to load.
 Such problems can destroy your credibility with potential customers.
 That’s why a technical analysis of your site is essential and will often identify major reasons why your conversion rate is sub-optimal.

 5. Create a Testing Calendar

 If your site has sufficient traffic and conversions you can use split testing to further improve your site’s performance.
 To run a split test or an A/B test, you first need to create two variants of a particular page on your website.
 Each experience should contain a different version of a particular element, such as heading or a button.

 When a visitor follows a link to the original page (known as the default), they will be randomly allocated to be served either the default or the new variant.
 This process happens so quickly that users won’t be aware that they may have been redirected to a new page.
 This means that if your new variant performs significantly better than the default you can be confident that the difference is due to the new design rather than any other factors.